-The Primates of the Anglican Communion at their meeting in Swords, Co Dublin, four years ago.
-Seated on each side of Archbishop Rowan Williams are Archbishop Alan Harper and Canon Kenneth Kearon; in the back row (second from left) is the Irish-born Scottish primus, Bishop David Chillingworth
+The Primates of the Anglican Communion at their meeting in Swords, Co Dublin, in 2011.
+Seated on each side of Archbishop Rowan Williams are Archbishop Alan Harper of Armagh and Canon Kenneth Kearon of the ACO, now Bishop of Limerick and Killaloe; in the back row (second from left) is the Irish-born Scottish Primus, Bishop David Chillingworth

 MTh Year II